Image to PDF

 What image formats are supported?

 The tool accepts JPG, JPEG, and PNG images.
-These cover the vast majority of image formats you will encounter.
-If you have images in other formats like TIFF or BMP, convert them to JPG or PNG first using any image editor or viewer.
+These cover the vast majority of image formats encountered in professional and personal workflows.
+For images in TIFF, BMP, or HEIC format, convert to JPG or PNG first using any image editor or the Photos app on your device.

 Does converting images to PDF reduce quality?

-No. The images are embedded into the PDF at their original resolution and quality.
-The PDF simply acts as a container for your images.
-The file size of the resulting PDF will be roughly equal to the combined size of your input images.
+No. Images are embedded into the PDF at their original resolution and quality using efficient PDF image embedding.
+The PDF acts as a container for your images without recompressing them.
+The resulting file size is approximately equal to the combined size of the input images.

 Can I create a single page with multiple images?

-Currently each image is placed on its own page.
-If you need a collage or multiple images on one page, arrange them in an image editor first and save the result as a single image, then convert that to PDF.
+Currently each image is placed on its own full page.
+For a collage or multiple images on one page, arrange them in an image editor and save as a single composite image first, then convert that single image to PDF.

 Is there a limit on how many images I can convert?

-There is no imposed limit on image count.
+There is no imposed limit.
 Since all processing happens in your browser, the practical limit is your device's available memory.
-Most devices can handle dozens of high-resolution images in a single conversion without any problems.
+Most devices handle dozens of high-resolution images in a single conversion.
+A set of 50 high-resolution photos should convert without issues on a modern device.

-No. Image-based PDFs do not contain searchable text — the images are pixel data, not characters.
-If you need the text in the images to be searchable, first convert the images to PDF using this tool, then run the result through the OCR tool to extract the text content.
+No. Image-based PDFs do not contain searchable text — the images are pixel data.
+If you need the text content to be searchable, first convert your images to PDF with this tool, then run the output through the OCR tool to extract the text as a separate file.

 Can I add images from my phone's camera roll?

 Yes.
-On mobile browsers (Safari on iOS, Chrome on Android), you can select images from your camera roll or photo library when adding files to the tool.
+Mobile browsers on iOS (Safari) and Android (Chrome) let you select images from your camera roll or photo library.
 The images are loaded into the browser and converted entirely on your device without uploading to any server.

 What is the output PDF file size compared to the input images?